ToniWonKanobi/theoveranalyzed.net/posts/2015/3/9/i-really-want-stainless-steel-i-can-afford-aluminum.md

 @@ Tags=Apple, Apple Watch, John Gruber

 Steven Sande for Apple World Today:
->What this tells us, of course, is that for a lot more people, the Watch Sport may be the model that they'll go for.
+>What this tells us, of course, is that for a lot more people, the Apple Watch Sport may be the model that they'll go for.
 The price is right and they get the same functionality as the $10,000 model with a lot less pretentiousness.

 I couldn't *disagree* more.
 I think, if anything, this will push people *upmarket* -- not downmarket -- to the Apple Watch collection, away from the Apple Watch Sport collection.